carpeat/Test/documentation/Software Requirements Specification.md

   WEB-Application for working with the catalog of dresses with the possibility of accounting for rented dresses.
   The application should release the following functions:
   * viewing and editing the catalog of dresses;
-  * display of the cost and payback of each individual dress and the quantity, total cost and payback of all dresses;
+  * display of the cost and payback of each individual dress and the quantity, total cost and profitability of all dresses;
   * viewing and editing the catalog of rented dresses;
   * display of rented dresses for a given date range

 ## 1. Dresses
 ### 1.1 Viewing the list of dresses
-  This program mode is designed to view the list of dresses, the cost and payback of each dress and the quantity, total cost and payback of all dresses.
+  This program mode is designed to view the list of dresses, the cost and profitability of each dress and the quantity, total cost and rofitability of all dresses.

   Main script: